AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 news for the environment, energy bills and your heatwave comfort!

-The problem for UK residents is that single hose ACs are the only type of portable model available to buy.
-Dual hose models, [window units](https://en.wikipedia.org/wiki/Air_conditioning#Window_unit_and_packaged_terminal) or portable split units are not available, despite their vastly superior performance and efficiency.
+The problem for UK residents is that single hose ACs are the only type of portable model availabl.
+Dual hose models, [window units](https://en.wikipedia.org/wiki/Air_conditioning#Window_unit_and_packaged_terminal) or portable split units are not available, despite their superior performance and efficiency.

 But what makes single hose ACs so bad?

 ## Background: Air conditioners are refrigerators with fans